JumpStartGeorgia/Place-ge-Scraper/README.md

 ## Setup

-1. Install mysql and choose a mysql user to access the database.
-2. Make a copy of the file .env.example in the root directory called .env.
-Add your database name, the database user and the password for that user.
+1. Make a copy of the file .env.example in the root directory called .env.
+Add your mysql database name, the database user and the password for that user.
-3. Run 'rake db:create db:migrate' to setup the database.
+2. Run 'rake db:create db:migrate' to setup the database.
-4. Scrape!
+3. Scrape!

 ## Scraper tasks